Table of Contents

 Structural policies work on the supply side and affect the economy in the long run.
 By overcoming barriers to producing goods and services, it helps increase productivity, investment, and employment.
 This can be done in many ways.

-Improving the bureaucracy and handling overlapping regulations can improve the investment climate.
+Improving bureaucracy and handling overlapping regulations can improve the investment climate.
 The more investment in the real sector, the more capital accumulates in the economy.
-An increase in capital accumulation ultimately increases the potential output of the economy.
+An increase in capital accumulation ultimately increases the economy’s potential output.

 Likewise, the government encourages a more flexible labor market.
 The workforce is increasingly mobile, both horizontally, vertically, and geographically.
 Increasing the mobility of the labor force reduces the natural rate of unemployment in the economy.

 The government also reduced (eliminated) the minimum wage.
-Minimum wages create deadweight losses and reduce economic well-being.
-Eliminating the minimum wage increases economic well-being.
+Minimum wages create deadweight losses and reduce economic well-being while eliminating them increases economic well-being.

 On its budget, the government makes a more straightforward tax system.
 It makes it easier for companies to do business and plan company targets in the long term.

-These structural changes will ultimately increase the production capacity of the economy.
+These structural changes will ultimately increase the economy’s production capacity.
 Households can benefit from cheaper (and better) products.
-Also, increased economic activity will lead to more jobs and income for households.
+Increased economic activity will also lead to more jobs and income for households.